 From that last piece of yarn, the daughter made this story for her mother.
 And she knew that whenever she told it, she would feel her mother’s love.

 From Kate Dudding's website: "Many people find my stories entertaining, heartwarming and memorable.
 I hope that you will too.
 For me, storytelling combines the intensity of a one person play with the intimacy of a one-on-one conversation.

 As an award-winning author and storyteller (I won the Story Slam at the 2010 National Storytelling Conference in Los Angeles,) I specialize in telling true stories about people who made a difference.
-I've told stories at many venues in the Northeastern USA, including The New-York Historical Society (New York City, NY), The Clearwater Festival (Croton-on-Hudson, NY), First Night Saratoga (Saratoga Springs, NY), and The Norman Rockwell Museum (Stockbridge, MA).
+I've told stories at many venues in the Northeastern USA, including The New-York Historical Society (New York City, NY), First Night Saratoga (Saratoga Springs, NY), and The Norman Rockwell Museum (Stockbridge, MA).
 Each of my four CDs has won a national storytelling award.